Larry Levan: Musical career

 The Garage ended its run with a 48-hour-long party in September 1987, weeks before Brody died from AIDS-related complications.
 The club's closure and Brody's death devastated Levan, who knew that few club owners would tolerate his quirks and drug dependencies.
 Although Brody had verbally bequeathed the club's sound and lighting systems to Levan, they were instead left to Brody's mother in his will.
 This change was reportedly instigated by the late impresario's lover and manager, who reportedly despised Levan.

 Despite protestations and pleas to the Brody family from Mel Cheren, the systems remained in storage as their property.
 Unable to secure a long-term residency after a stay at the short-lived Choice in the East Village alongside DJ/proprietor Richard Vasquez and Joey Llanos, Levan began to sell his valuable records for drug money.
 Friends like Danny Krivit would buy them back for him out of sympathy.

 As the 1990s dawned, Levan was on the brink of a comeback.
 Dismissed as a relic in New York despite managing occasional appearances at the au courant Sound Factory, his popularity had nonetheless soared among connoisseurs of disco and early American electronic dance music in Europe and Japan.
 In 1991, he was brought over to London for a weekend by Justin Berkmann to DJ at the Ministry of Sound nightclub.
 To the mutual surprise of both parties, he ended up staying for three months; during this period, he remixed and produced tracks for the club's record label and helped to tune the venue's acclaimed sound system.

 Although he was still dependent on heroin, Levan's 1992 tour of Japan garnered gushing accolades in the local press.
 Encouraged by Cheren, he entered rehab and continued his tentative recording forays.
-Francois Kevorkian described Levan's final Japanese sets as nostalgic and inspirational, imbued with an air of bittersweetness and closure.
+François Kevorkian described Levan's final Japanese sets as nostalgic and inspirational, imbued with an air of bittersweetness and closure.

 Later months and death

 Levan informed his mother in June 1992 that he had "lived a good life" and was "ready to die".
 Having been mildly injured on the Japanese tour, he was voluntarily hospitalized at Beth Israel Medical Center following his return to New York.
-Three days after being released into the care of his mother, he was re-hospitalized at Beth Israel with hemorrhoid symptoms.
+Three days after being released into the care of his mother, he was re-hospitalized at Beth Israel with hemorrhage symptoms.
 He died, aged 38, of heart failure caused by endocarditis at 6:15 p.m.
 EST, on Sunday, November 8, 1992.

 Personal life

 Levan was openly gay.
 He was previously romantically involved with Nicky Siano (a fellow Brooklynite and Mancuso disciple who had been in a relationship with Mel Cheren).
-Frankie Knuckles and Levan were lifetime friends who were introduced to each other by a "drag queen called Gerald" when Levan was 15 years old; Levan and Knuckles both were active in the local drag scene.
+Frankie Knuckles and Levan were lifetime friends who were introduced to each other by a "drag queen called Gerald" when Levan was 15 years old; Levan and Knuckles were both active in the local drag scene.